JakubZelek/Diblob/src/diblob/README.md

 - `get_diblob_descendants` - returns set of diblob id's which are in the diblob subtree, where delivered node_id is the root.
 - `get_diblob_edges` - returns set of all edge ids, set of incoming edge ids, set of outgoing edge ids and set of diblob descendants with considered diblob_id as side effect.
 - `is_diblob_ancestor` - validates if diblob with id=potential_ancestors is the ancestor of the diblob with delivered diblob_id.
 - `flatten` - removes diblobs with delivered ids (removing diblob doesn't implify nodes deletion.
 Nodes are transfered to the diblob direct ancestor).
-Root diblob cannot be flattened.
+Root diblob cannot be flattened:

   <img width="813" alt="image" src="https://github.com/Zeleczek-kodowniczek/Diblob/assets/72871011/2a6e0532-34b7-4dd2-ae34-d16311aba2e1">

-- `gather` - accumulate nodes and diblobs into new diblob.
+- `gather` - accumulate nodes and diblobs into new diblob:

 <img width="882" alt="image" src="https://github.com/Zeleczek-kodowniczek/Diblob/assets/72871011/132d9ba1-5a09-4e2d-8578-5ef550da6d74">

-- `compress_diblob` - compress diblob into single node.
+- `compress_diblob` - compress diblob into single node:

 <img width="947" alt="image" src="https://github.com/Zeleczek-kodowniczek/Diblob/assets/72871011/2bca3160-1a4d-45b7-9a5a-2fabcc08cc39">